pbartela/tour-planner/README.md

 **Problem**: Cannot receive or use magic links for authentication.

 **Solution**:
-1. For local development, check Inbucket at `http://localhost:54324`
+1. **For local development, check Mailpit at `http://localhost:54324`** - this is where ALL emails are sent
-2. Ensure Supabase auth service is running
+2. Ensure Supabase auth service is running (`npx supabase status`)
 3. Check that redirect URLs are configured in `supabase/config.toml`
 4. Verify email templates exist in `supabase/templates/`
+5. If Mailpit inbox is empty, try resending the magic link

 ### Getting Help